philchalmers/mirtCAT/README.md

 # Installing from Github

-To install the developement version of this package, use the following code.
+To install the development version of this package, use the following code.

 ```r
 #if not installed already on your computer, install devtools